 Want to know how much you can borrow?

-It might well be that you don’t want or can’t afford to borrow the maximum, but it is good start with what is possible before planning you purchase or re-mortgage.
+It might well be that you don’t want or can’t afford to borrow the maximum, but it is good to start with what is possible before planning your purchase or re-mortgage.

 The following is what you need to know and how you can find your maximum borrowing.